 Like the other built-in triggers of the system, each device event trigger consists of an event and a condition.

 The event itself consists of a topic (event type) and input data (event data).
 The mass management engine provides metadata of the possible event types and their structure.
-Thus, there is a well-defined and extensible set of event types to choose from, for instance DeviceOnline, BundleFactoryAdded or PropertyChanged events.
+Thus, there is a well-defined and extensible set of event types to choose from, for instance PropertyChanged, DeviceOnline, or UploadRequestEvent events.

-The following code snippet provides an example of the event structure of a PropertyChanged event type within a device event trigger:
+The following code snippets provide examples of the above mentioned event types within a device event trigger:

 The event data affects the execution scope of tasks launched by rules with device scope.
 Generally, the scope of a rule is inherited by all tasks launched by the rule, however: